dipaksarkar/docs/docs/bouncify/installation.md

 ---
-titleTemplate: BouncifyPro
+titleTemplate: Bouncify
 ---

 # Installation

-This section will guide you through setting up a basic BouncifyPro documentation site from scratch.
+This section will guide you through setting up a basic Bouncify documentation site from scratch.

 ::: danger WARNING
-BouncifyPro can't be installed on shared hosting.
+Bouncify can't be installed on shared hosting.
 It requires a VPS or dedicated server with root access.
 If you are using shared hosting, please consider upgrading to a VPS or dedicated server.
 :::

 ::: info
-For upgrading your existing BouncifyPro installation, please refer to the [Upgrade Guide](/bouncifypro/upgrade) for detailed instructions.
+For upgrading your existing Bouncify installation, please refer to the [Upgrade Guide](/bouncify/upgrade) for detailed instructions.
 :::

 ## Server Requirements

-To run **BouncifyPro** efficiently, ensure that your server meets the following requirements.
+To run **Bouncify** efficiently, ensure that your server meets the following requirements.
 These include the web server, PHP version, necessary extensions, and database requirements.

 #### Web Server
 - **Apache**, **nginx**, or any other compatible web server.